You need help with releasing restrictions from your securities. We’ve got the handle on Rule 144.

 Continental Stock Transfer & Trust’s procedural response to implement Rule 144 provisions

-After reviewing with our counsel, who participated in drafting the new Securities Transfer Association (“STA”) Guidelines regarding implementation of these Rule 144 changes, we have implemented the following procedures for restricted shares held more than 12 months to reduce administration cost and burden for our clients.
+After reviewing with our counsel, who participated in drafting the new Securities Transfer Association (“STA”) Guidelines regarding implementation of these Rule 144 changes, we have implemented the following procedures for restricted shares held more than 12 months by non-affiliates to reduce administration cost and burden for our clients.

 If your company wishes to impose an opinion requirement, you may refer the presentation to your counsel to render the appropriate opinion, and then the shareholder and/or broker may provide us with the opinion and the shares in proper transfer order for processing.

 For more information, connect with Michael G. Mullings, Chief Compliance Officer at 212.845.3217 or email@example.com.